shravan-padakanti/scala-3/Parallel-Scan-(Prefix-Sum)-Operation.md

 ## Parallel scan

 Can scanLeft be made parallel?
-Assume that f is associative.
+Assume that `f` is associative.

-**Goal**: an algorithm that runs in O(log n) given infinite parallelism
+**Goal**: an algorithm that runs in `O(log n)` given infinite parallelism

-At first, the task seems impossible; it seems that:
+At first, the task seems impossible because:
 * the value of the last element in sequence depends on all previous ones
 * need to wait on all previous partial results to be computed first
-* such approach gives O(n) even with infinite parallelism
+* such approach gives `O(n)` even with infinite parallelism

-**Idea**: give up on reusing all intermediate results
+**Idea**: Since by definition `scanLeft` is sequential, i.e. the next element depends on the previous element we have to give up on reusing all intermediate results

-* do more work (more f applications)
+* do more work (we apply the function `f` more times than usual)
-* improve parallelism, more than compensate for recomputation
+* improve parallelism (more than compensation for recomputation that we do for `f`)

 ### High-level Approach: express scan using map and reduce